rklasen/rklasen.github.io/content/blog/Measuring-WiFi-Antenna-Radiation-Patterns/index.md

 - Setup the antenna to be measured (i.e. the DUT) and the NanoVNA with it's antenna some distance apart
 - Use a NanoVNA to measure the S12 parameter of the antenna
   - by using a 5m SMA extension cable, the NanoVNA can be placed in the "far" field of the antenna
   - and rotating the antenna around it's axis, the relative strength of the signal can be measured
-- this giving the radiation pattern of the antenna
+- Thus giving the radiation pattern of the antenna

 ## Initial Calibration